Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 Also known as: V-Shape, Strawberry

-Shoulders and bust wider than hips with narrow hips and lean legs
+Shoulders and bust wider than hips with narrow hips and lean legs.
+You have an athletic upper body, strong shoulders, and beautifully lean legs.

 Key Characteristics: